On Labor Day: Remembering Those Who Died While Building the Conowingo Dam

 On this Labor Day, a holiday that honors American Workers and remembers the struggle to acquire better employment conditions, it’s a good time to share some research I have been doing on men who paid a high price erecting the Conowingo Dam.
 An untold number were killed, injured or disabled while toiling away at the dangerous construction job in the late 1920s.

-Some 5,000 people flocked to the rural northeastern Maryland area, seeking to earn good pay as the construction got underway.
+Some 5,000 people flocked to the rural northeastern Maryland area, seeking to earn good pay as construction began.
 About 3,500 personnel erected the hydroelectric plant for Stone & Webster and the Arundel Corporation, and the project generated associated employment opportunities.
-There were also large numbers of laborers relocating tracks and building new stations for the Columbia and Port Deposit Railroad, contractors paving new highways, and crews erecting 1,000 steel towers to stretch mighty transmission lines toward Philadelphia for Day & Zimmerman.
+Many other laborers were relocating tracks and building new stations for the Columbia and Port Deposit Railroad, contractors paving new highways, and crews erecting 1,000 steel towers to stretch mighty transmission lines toward Philadelphia for Day & Zimmerman.

 It was nearly fifty years before Congress passed the Occupational Safety and Health Act, which guaranteed the right to a safe job.
 Regulations adopted in the early 1970s, made safety practices, such as fall protection, machine guarding, and personal protective equipment a standard part of the job.
 But this engineering feat took place long before there was much concern for occupational safety.

-While these men struggled to earn a living wage to support the family, many of them suffered disabling injuries handing high voltage electric lines, tumbling from high elevations, managing explosives, and much more.
+While these men struggled to earn a living wage to support the family, many of them suffered disabling injuries, handling high-voltage electric lines, tumbling from high elevations, managing explosives, and much more.
 A number died while performing their duties.
 Construction work is a dangerous business today, but in that era workplace safety wasn’t a high priority and broken bones, fractured skulls, amputations, and other trauma was common.

 While people often talk about worker fatalities at the Dam, a census or registry has never been compiled to give us some idea of the magnitude of the risk and to remember those who fell on the job.
-So I have done some data-mining, making an initial survey to identify those who lost their lives at Conowingo.
-It was dangerous work, and newspaper accounts of men in the hard-driving industry suffering serious occupational mishaps are frequent, once work on the project starts.
+So, I did some data mining and conducted an initial survey to identify those who lost their lives at Conowingo.
+It was dangerous work, and newspaper accounts of men in the hard-driving industry suffering serious occupational mishaps are frequent once work on the project starts.

 The first shovelful of earth was turned on the Cecil County side of the Susquehanna River and the first nail driven on the Harford County side on March 8, 1926, newspapers observed.
 “Twenty carloads of lumber passed Port Deposit on the way to Conowingo, and carpenters and mechanics were rushed on the job on Monday by the early train.”
 The clearing of dense woodland had already begun, and steam shovels were starting to operate.